ThemeZee/treville/readme.txt

 == Changelog ==

+= 1.4.1 =
+* updated text strings in post settings and language file
+* updated styling of controls in Customizer

 = 1.4 =
 * added new setting for Blog Layout (full posts vs excerpts)
 * added new setting to change Read More Text